ralienpp/reyaml/README.md

 The primary objective is to load configuration files.
 It is handy to leave comments inside the config file itself, to make administration tasks easier.

+Setting it up is as easy as `pip install reyaml`.

 Examples of use
 ---------------